-Although students may have taken the minimum number of dissertation credits required for their program, continuous enrollment in EDUC 800 must be maintained once the dissertation proposal has been approved until they have successfully completed and defended their dissertation.
+Although students may have taken the minimum number of dissertation credits required for their program, continuous enrollment in EDUC 800 or EPPL 801 must be maintained once the dissertation proposal has been approved until they have successfully completed and defended their dissertation.